mighty-gerbils/gerbil/doc/reference/make.md

     and `env` for code you compile over and over.
     Be sure to properly quote the symbol when passing it as argument to a function, as in `(make build-spec debug: 'src)`.

-  - `static:` specifies a boolean that if true tells Gerbil to compile objects for inclusion in a static binary in addition to shared objects that can be dynamically loaded at the REPL.
-    If you know you'll never generate a static binary from your project you can set it to `#f`, but if your project includes a static binary, or is a library that might be used in a static binary, you should leave it at the default `#t`, or explicitly set it to `#t`.

   - `static-debug:` specifies the same thing as `debug:` but for the statically linked objects that will be used to build static executables.
 The default is `#f`.